icoloma/dotfiles/README.md

 This is my dotfiles repository.
 It's a fork from [Holfman repo](https://github.com/holman/dotfiles.git) adapted to my favorite tools.

-There should be a lot for Java, zsh, atom/sublime and cloud computing here.
+There should be a lot of Java, zsh, atom/sublime and cloud computing here.

 ## install